Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Introduction

 \subsection{Main results}

 Our first main result is an upper bound for learning mixtures of multivariate Gaussians.
 This bound is tight up to logarithmic factors.
-Henceforth, the notations $\widetilde O(\cdot)$ and $\widetilde \Omega(\cdot)$ suppress $\polylog(k d/\eps\delta)$ factors, and all results hold non-asymptotically, meaning that they hold for {\em all} admissible parameters.
+Let $k$ denote the number of mixture components and $d$ denote the dimension.
+Henceforth, the notations $\widetilde O(\cdot)$ and $\widetilde \Omega(\cdot)$ suppress $\polylog(k d/\eps\delta)$ factors; there are no hidden dependencies on any other parameters (such as the condition number) when we use the $O$, $\Omega$, $\tilde{O}$ and $\tilde{\Omega}$ notation.

-\begin{theorem} \TheoremName{upper_bound} The class of $k$-mixtures of $d$-dimensional Gaussians can be learned in the realizable setting, and can be 9-learned in the agnostic setting, using $\widetilde{O}(kd^2/\eps^2)$ samples. \end{theorem}
+\begin{theorem} \TheoremName{upper_bound} The class of $k$-mixtures of $d$-dimensional Gaussians can be learned in the realizable setting, and can be 12-learned in the agnostic setting, using $\widetilde{O}(kd^2/\eps^2)$ samples. \end{theorem}

 We emphasize that the $\widetilde{O}(\cdot)$ notation has \emph{no dependence whatsoever on the scaling, condition number, separation}, or any other structural property of the distribution.
-Previously, the best known upper bounds on the sample complexity of this problem were $\widetilde{O}(kd^2/\eps^4)$, due to \citep{ashtiani2017sample}, and $O(k^4d^4/\eps^2)$, based on a VC-dimension bound that we discuss below.
-For the case of a single Gaussian (i.e., $k=1$), a sample complexity bound of $O(d^2/\eps^2)$ is known, again using a VC-dimension bound discussed below.
+Previously, the best known upper bounds on the sample complexity of this problem were $\widetilde{O}(kd^2/\eps^4)$, due to \cite{ashtiani2017sample}, and $O(k^4d^4/\eps^2)$, based on a VC~dimension bound that we discuss below.
+For the case of a single Gaussian (i.e., $k=1$), a bound of $O(d^2/\eps^2)$ is known, again using a VC~dimension bound discussed below.

 Our second main result is a lower bound matching \Theorem{upper_bound} up to logarithmic factors.

 \begin{theorem} \TheoremName{lower_bound} Any method for learning the class of $k$-mixtures of $d$-dimensional Gaussians in the realizable setting has sample complexity $\widetilde{\Omega}(kd^2/\eps^2)$. \end{theorem}